JackMGrundy/tech-skills-scraper-and-visualizer/README.md

 Please note:
 This code is a "ball of mud" I put together for a relatively quick proof of concept.
 There are a huge number of improvements (in terms of architecture, code quality, etc.) to be made.
-I am in the process of making a web application built on this concept.
+Maybe one day I'll actually turn this into a web application ¯\_(ツ)_/¯.